ankushb92/ankushb92.github.io/_posts/2024-08-27-concurrent-fifo-queue.markdown

     * Enqueue: a new node is created and linked as the new tail using CAS.
     * Dequeue: the head pointer is updated to the next node using CAS.

+If you'd like to see concrete implementations:
-The Java implementation can be [found here](https://github.com/openjdk-mirror/jdk7u-jdk/blob/master/src/share/classes/java/util/concurrent/ConcurrentLinkedQueue.java) and C# implementation can be [found here](https://github.com/microsoft/referencesource/blob/master/mscorlib/system/collections/Concurrent/ConcurrentQueue.cs).
+* Java implementation can be [found here](https://github.com/openjdk-mirror/jdk7u-jdk/blob/master/src/share/classes/java/util/concurrent/ConcurrentLinkedQueue.java).
+* C# implementation can be [found here](https://github.com/microsoft/referencesource/blob/master/mscorlib/system/collections/Concurrent/ConcurrentQueue.cs).

 ### Async implementation

-Another interesting way to implement a Concurrent Queue is by leveraging asynchronous programming (async/await in C#).
+Another interesting way to implement a Concurrent Queue is by providing asynchronous programming capabilities to users (async/await in C#).<br/>
 C# provides us with the `Channels` [library](https://learn.microsoft.com/en-us/dotnet/core/extensions/channels) for this.
-This provides an async (non-blocking) alternative to `BlockingCollection` we discussed above for producer-consumer scenarios.
+This is an async (non-blocking) alternative to `BlockingCollection` we discussed above for producer-consumer scenarios.

 Without going into the implementation details of `Channels`, let's look at an example of the producer/consumer pattern from the [official documentation](https://learn.microsoft.com/en-us/dotnet/core/extensions/channels#producer-patterns).